-CPD sessions were delivered on modelling, scaffolding and learning intentions and T&L Briefings embedded the Brookfield Fundamentals across the school.
+CPD sessions were delivered on modelling as a key priority, and T&L Briefings embedded the Brookfield Fundamentals across the school.
 This was evident in lesson observations during the school's QA processes.

 Whole school literacy strategies have been implemented across the school, including embedding DEAR time in all Y7-9 lessons and during tutor time for all students.